Catel/Catel.Docs/src/5.0/content/catel-mvvm/views/xaml/external-controls/using-custom-window.md

 }
 ```

-We have basically created a new class named `CustomUIVisualService` which inherits from `UIVisualizerService` and then have overridden the `HandleCloseSubscription`.
+We have basically created a new class named `CustomUIVisualizerService` which inherits from `UIVisualizerService` and then have overridden the `HandleCloseSubscription`.
 If you peek into the base method definition you will see that the only change is from `EventHandler` to `EventHandler<WindowClosedEventArgs>`.

-The `ICustomUIVisualService` interface is only a convenience interface to allow for service injection:
+The `ICustomUIVisualizerService` interface is only a convenience interface to allow for service injection:

 ```
-public interface ICustomUIVisualService : IUIVisualizerService {
+public interface ICustomUIVisualizerService : IUIVisualizerService {
 }
 ```